-As of 2021, there were approximately 2,659.5 million active mobile gamers globally, as per Statista.
+As of 2023, there were approximately 1,92 billion active mobile gamers globally, as per Statista.
 Gaming applications account for 21.5% of all applications, while business apps account for only 10%.
 Therefore, it really is no wonder why numerous applications from other sectors are proactively copying game design aspects for their marketing methods, such as badges, prizes, points, leaderboards, virtual money, ranks, and so on.
 It’s imperative to evaluate your success and enhance your channel marketing to keep on schedule with your marketing initiatives and do not forget to use the right gamification concepts.

 What is Gamification?

 Many people conflate the concepts of gamification and game design, but this is false, as in the sense of design these two notions are practically unrelated.
 Gamification UX design is actually a method for designers to embed gamification features and mechanisms into non-gaming environments, for example, mobile apps or websites.
 The implementation of gameplay elements helps improve the interaction with the user and consequently the engagement with the product or utility.
 In this way, a designer could include a playful feature such as stickers and badges or a challenge to get users to engage and react better to the site or mobile app.
 In a non-gaming setting, using game-like engagements can assist users to become more enthusiastic and involved.
 These components might include a specific grind to check in on the website or app and be rewarded.
 Users are motivated by such factors, and their behavior as “players” is influenced to complete the desired activities.